Audit and Attest

 When issued, the SAS is expected to be effective no earlier than for audits of financial statements for periods ending on or after December 15, 2020.

 ASB Issues SAS No. 133 on Exempt Offering Documents

-The Auditing Standards Board issued SAS No. 133, Auditor Involvement with Exempt Offering Documents (AICPA, Professional Standards, AU-C sec.
+The ASB issued SAS No. 133, Auditor Involvement with Exempt Offering Documents (AICPA, Professional Standards, AU-C sec.
 945), to address the auditor’s responsibilities with respect to all exempt offerings of securities undertaken pursuant to federal and state securities laws, and similar laws governing franchise offerings.
 AU-C section 925, Filings With the U.S. Securities and Exchange Commission Under the Securities Act of 1933 (AICPA, Professional Standards), addresses other offerings.
 Prior to the issuance of SAS No. 133, the AICPA provided best practices specific to issuances of municipal securities in industry-specific auditing guidance appearing in the AICPA Audit and Accounting Guides, State and Local Governments and Health Care Entities.
 SAS No. 133 amends AU-C section 560, Subsequent Events and Subsequently Discovered Facts (AICPA, Professional Standards), and AU-C section 925, and becomes effective for exempt offering documents with which the auditor is involved that are initially distributed, circulated, or submitted on or after June 15, 2018.

 ASB Issues Statement on Auditing Standards No. 132